rikurauhala/you.github.io/README.md

 The source code of my personal professional website is hosted here.
 Created with [create-react-app](https://create-react-app.dev/docs/adding-typescript/) and written in [TypeScript](https://www.typescriptlang.org/).
 Deployed to [GitHub pages](https://pages.github.com/) with the npm package [gh-pages](https://github.com/tschaub/gh-pages).
 Data is fetched from my GitHub profile using [Octokit](https://github.com/octokit/octokit.js) and the [GitHub REST API](https://docs.github.com/en/rest).

 I am working on making an easily configurable version so anyone can easily display their favourite projects!
-Instructions and documentation to be added.

 ## Instructions